 In Malaysia, Halloween is mostly celebrated by those of faiths other than Islam.
 They put on costumes (not necessarily scary ones), attend parties and have a ton of fun.

-The holiday is also more common among the expats.
+The celebration is also more common among the expats.
 They would usually bring their children to shopping centres dressed up in hand-made costumes and go trick or treating from retail to retail.

 Exciting spooky events are also held in the spirit of Halloween, such as haunted house games, costume parties, horror story clubs, and trick or treat contests for kids.